hnryjms/hnryjms.github.io/_posts/2020-03-27-aws-codebuild-selenium.md

 ### Next Steps

 There are a few natural next steps that I'm not getting into with this guide.
-Feel free to make improvements on this `codebuild.yml` file for your own project.
+Feel free to make improvements on this `codebuild.yml` file for your project.

-Here's some things you might want to try:
+Here are some things you might want to try:

 - Use a build variable for which browser to run, like Chrome and Firefox.
 - Fix the FFmpeg encoding issue for QuickTime on macOS